 Iwaasa also has had podium success with Murray at the Pan American Championships, winning men’s doubles gold in 2022 and silver in 2019.

 In 2013, as a 15-year-old, Iwaasa had his first elite national podium result, winning the Canadian open men’s doubles championship title and a bronze medal in open men’s singles.
 Since then, he has been on the podium at every national championship he has competed in and holds four men’s doubles open championship titles and one men’s singles championship title.
 He is the only player in Canadian history to win both the Open and U-18 singles and doubles championship titles in the same year.

 Although Iwaasa is not a regular on the pro tour circuit, he has found success when he has played.
 In 2015, he won a World Racquetball Tour (WRT) event and in May 2015, he had his highest finish at a Tier 1 International Racquetball Tour (IRT) event, advancing to the quarterfinals.

 Iwaasa won nine medals in his five Junior World Championship appearances, highlighted by the U-16 world singles title in 2012.

-Getting into the Sport: Started playing racquetball at age 10 when his parents introduced him to the sport… Outside Interests: Enjoys ballroom dancing and boating… Studying to become a chiropractor at the University of Lethbridge… Odds and Ends: Favourite motto: “The successful warrior is the average man with laser-like focus”… Role model is Bruce Lee… Says a prayer before competing…
+Getting into the Sport: Started playing racquetball at age 9 when his parents introduced him to the sport… Outside Interests: Enjoys ballroom dancing, especially swing… Plays the piano and likes to read… Loves boating… Completing his chiropractor training at the Canadian Memorial Chiropractic College in Toronto… Odds and Ends: Favourite motto: “The successful warrior is the average man with laser-like focus”… Role model is Bruce Lee… Says a prayer before competing…

 Notable International Results